tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 I can't answer to the review in web stores.
 It's unfortunate as sometimes I could help fix the problem(s), or correct inaccuracies, but the review area is not a forum, so I understand the limitations.
 Still, I will answer here to those reviews for which I have something meaningful to say.

 ***

+#### Etienne Levesque Guitard (Chrome store, 20 October 2014)

+> Fast but overly zealous blocker.
+Blocks much more than ads, like Google Analytics, Google and Facebook-based single sign-ons, etc.
+> I just want an ad blocker.
+[2-star rating]

+Then just un-select all lists except _EasyList_ from the [_"3rd-party filters"_ in the dashboard](chrome-extension://cjpalhdlnbpafiamejdnhcphjbkeiagm/dashboard.html).
+This way you will end up with an ad blocker which is even leaner and faster.

+***